 When you have insurance:

 Assuming your insurance carrier is properly notified of the accident then any subrogation claims against you should be fully covered by your insurance.
 Your insurance company will then step in and handle the subrogation claim on your behalf.
-If the subrogation claim is resolved in house between the insurance companies your involvement may be fairly limited.
+If the claim to subrogate is resolved in house between the insurance companies your involvement might be fairly limited.
 Your insurance company may ask you for additional information about the accident to evaluate whether or not you were at fault.
 Otherwise the claim might simply be paid by your insurer and you will just get written notice.

 When you do not have insurance:

-If you do not have insurance for the accident you will have to defend the subrogation claim yourself (or hire your own attorney).
-Many insurance companies will come after you even if you do not have insurance.
-There is a billion dollar cottage industry.
-State Farm, for example, sends out there subrogation work to a collections firm.
+Most insurers send out their subrogation work to a collections firm.
 The good news the collection firm will usually take less than the full amount to settle the claim.
 Why?
 Even if the other insurance company sues you and gets a judgment entered against you they still might not have any way to enforce that judgment.
-If the insurance company does get a judgment against you they would have the same collection options as any other judgment creditor.
-They could attach the judgment as a lien on any real property you own.
+If the insurance company does get a judgment against you they would have the same collection options in litigation as any other judgment creditor.
+The claimant could attach the judgment as a lien on any real property you own.
 They could also attempt to garnish your wages or bank accounts.

-If your insurance company covers your loss and then pursues a subrogation claim against the other driver (or their insurance company) they are required to notify you.
+If your insurance contract with your own insurer covers your loss and then pursues a claim against the other driver (or their insurer), they are required to notify you.
 You will most likely get a notice letter.
-In the event that your insurance company recovers money on the subrogation claim they would be required to give you a refund for any deductible you had to pay on your claim.
-There will be some difference from state-to-state but the laws is largely similar in most states.Getting a Lawyer to Help You
+In the event that your insurer recovers money on the subrogation case, they would be required to give you a refund for any deductible you had to pay on your claim.
+There will be some difference from state-to-state but the law is largely similar in most states.

-We have posted this information because there is so much confusion out there as to what your personal exposure may be if a case resolves by settlement or trial for more money than you or your insurance company have paid.More Information
+We have posted this information because there is so much confusion out there as to what your personal exposure might be if a case resolves by settlement or trial for more money than you or your insurance carrier have paid.More Information